open-telemetry/opentelemetry.io/content/en/docs/concepts/instrumentation/_index.md

 ---
 title: Instrumentation
 description: >-
-  How OpenTelemetry facilitates automatic and manual instrumentation of applications.
+  How OpenTelemetry facilitates the instrumentation of libraries and applications.
 aliases: [instrumenting]
 weight: 15